Ask Slashdot: Could We Build A Global Wireless Mesh Network?

 > There is nothing in the rules of mathematics or laws of physics that prevents such a system.

 In fact there the laws of physics DO put some serious limitations on it, especially a true mesh network.
 In a nutshell, the frequencies that carry over distance and through walls have limited bandwidth, which must be shared by *everyone* who wants to use any kind of wireless communication.
-Frequencies above 10 Ghz have a lot of bandwidth, but
+Frequencies above 10 Ghz have a lot of bandwidth, but don't go through drywall.
+Also of course high frequency waves have high energy - think microwave oven.

+Mesh networks are horribly inefficient in how they use the limited bandwidth available in desirable frequency bands.
+You can do much, much better if you have local transmitters around 1 Ghz communicating with local towers which form a backbone connected via high power dishes, or better yet fiber optics.
+There is a lot more usable bandwidth to go around using the backbone topology rather than wasting most of the bandwidth by using a mesh.
+That brings up the issue of who owns and controls the backbones.

+Given the physics of it all, back in 1990 you could have built a mesh network to replace the wired connections of the day - 48Kbps max bandwidth, with each person using it an hour or two per day, on average.
+On a new network built today, you'd want 100,000 to 10,000,000 Kbps, with each person using it ten hours per day.
+So roughly 40,000 times as much total bandwidth.
+Not going to happen.
+Not with the physics we know in this century.

 This is not a technical question (Score:2)